 - Learner is … a participant (individual in group)

 - Teaching is … guiding and facilitating

 SynopsisCooperative Learning occurs when groups work collectively to achieve a common academic goal.
 The group benefits from the skills and experiences of the members.
 Success is reliant on the success of the group rather than the individual.
 Both the group and the individuals in the group are accountable.
 It requires face-to-face interaction, individual interdependence, and group processing – and thus there is typically a strong emphasis on developing soft skills within Cooperative Learning.
-A distinguishing aspect of this discourse is the focused advice offered by proponents on strategies and structures to support engagements.
-Commonly discussed aspects of Cooperative Learning include:
+Original theoretical influences on Cooperative Learning include:

 - Competitive Reward Structure – in a Cooperative Learning setting, assigning group rewards on the basis of individual achievement rather than group performance